ucsd-dsc-arts/dsc160-midterm-group7/README.md

   <p align="center">
   <img src="results/year_dist.png"/>
 </p>
 The songs in our dataset were created by either hip hop artists from China or Bay Area, California.
 We created two different datasets, one was in native form and the other was in .mp3 format.
-Spotify had a feature which enabled us to query the features of each song which was saved in [Spotify_data](data/Spotify_data.csv).
+Spotify had a feature which enabled us to query the features of each song which was saved in Spotify_data.csv.
 In addition to this, we also downloaded the preview URL of each of these songs.
 The file containing all the downloaded songs was too big in size for github so instead we added songs from 2 different artists in the test-music-data directory for testing purposes.

 ## Code